alecomunian/hiegeo/docs/install.rst

 To use the `hiegeo` module you need a standard Python3.X installation, together with the main mathematical and plotting libraries (``numpy``, ``pandas``, ``matplotlib`` etc) and the module ``anytree``, which is required to handle the hierarchical structures.
+If ``pip`` is used for the installation, all there requirement should be automatically satisfied.

 Python
 ************